 Tori Avey’s Passover Potluck is a unique annual online event.
 I’ve invited my friends, both Jewish and non-Jewish, to share recipes that are kosher for Passover.
 My goal is to foster mutual understanding between different cultures, to introduce you to my foodie friends, and to share yummy recipes and cooking ideas for Passover!
 To learn more about the Passover holiday, click here.
 For more Passover recipes, click here.

-Garrett McCord and I have been friends for years.
-There is nobody I would rather attend a beer and cheese tasting with, especially one hosted by Mexican wrestlers.
+There is nobody I would rather attend a beer and cheese tasting with than Garrett McCord, especially if that beer and cheese tasting is hosted by Mexican wrestlers.
 His amazing cookbook Melt – The Art of Macaroni and Cheese is one of my all-time favorites.
 I’m thrilled he is joining our #PassoverPotluck this year!

 I was brought up as a very lapse Lutheran and there weren’t a lot of religious-inspired meals.
 Yes, there was Lent when my parents gave up drinking coffee for 40 days, something they rarely ever drank did to begin with.
 Easter was nifty; because that meant eating chocolate for breakfast, egg salad sandwiches for days, and garlic-crusted legs of lamb.
 Christmas meant Thanksgiving: The Sequel as the two meals were virtually identical.

 I only became exposed to other holiday feasts as I grew up; toothache-rich sweets served as Sikh weddings, candied etrog at a friend’s Sukkot, moon cakes at Chinese New Years, the epic Catholic Feast of Seven Fishes!
 It seemed to me that every other religion served way better food.
 At best, Lutherans are the Bloody Mary brunch bunch of Christianity.
 (Not exactly a complaint mind you, but waffles and vodka every Sunday hardly a holiday feast makes.)